lrioxh/lrioxh/README.md

 <details><summary>More about me</summary>
 <br>

-Hobbies include 🐱anime, 🎵music, and 🎮games.
+Hobbies include 🐱anime, 🎵music, 📷photography and 🎮games.
 Can play the 🎹piano, currently learning music composition and improvisation.

 Welcome to watch my videos! 👇📺 Check out what I've created!